localstack-samples/sample-terraform-ecs-apigateway/README.md

 ## Learn more

-The sample application is based on a public  [AWS sample app](https://github.com/aws-samples/ecs-apigateway-sample)  that deploys ECS containers with API Gateway to.
+The sample application is based on a public [AWS sample app](https://github.com/aws-samples/ecs-apigateway-sample) that deploys ECS containers with API Gateway to connect to.
 See this AWS blog post for more details:  [Field Notes: Serverless Container-based APIs with Amazon ECS and Amazon API Gateway.](https://aws.amazon.com/blogs/architecture/field-notes-serverless-container-based-apis-with-amazon-ecs-and-amazon-api-gateway/)